 In my story as well as each of these parables, there is a great joy for that which has been lost and found.
 How many of us are not even aware of our separation from God or each other?
 While I was in my own world of material wonder, I was left behind.
 The son who had squandered every bit of the inheritance he asked of his father before his death, realized not so much that he had really messed up, but that he was in a dire situation, and he made the right decision to come back home.
 His father never stopped looking for him, he actually saw his son returning “while he was still a long way off” and “filled with compassion.
 He ran to his son, embraced him and kissed him” (Lk 15:20).

 This father is not seeking his son to bow before him and prove his repentance, his loyalty, and allegiance.
 The father runs to his son without hesitation.
 This act is no small thing, for an elder to run to a younger family member was unheard of and simply not done.
 He was breaking this social taboo, most likely to redirect the focus away from his returning son; the one who had betrayed his father, the son who would receive glares and snide remarks.
-Instead the father rushed out in a reckless abandonment of love to embrace his son.
+Instead, the father rushed out in reckless abandonment of love to embrace his son.
 The jaw-dropping, followed by echoes of gossip surely rose in chorus about the father’s present actions, not his son’s past actions.

 God is watching and waiting, seeking opportunities to run to us with compassion and love to welcome us home as the father did in the parable of the prodigal son.
-God is also like the shepherd who does the absurd in his outpouring act of love, leaving the ninety-nine sheep to go and the find the one stray.
+God is also like the shepherd who does the absurd in his outpouring act of love, leaving the ninety-nine sheep to go and find the one stray.
 God seeks each and every one of us just like that shepherd.
 God is represented by the woman who rejoices over finding one seemingly insignificant coin, for God rejoices in our turning back to him because not one of us is insignificant to him.
 We are all precious to God, each in our own unique way, and he loves us more than we can ever imagine.

 No matter the reason that we have strayed, no matter the temptations and distractions we have fallen for, and/or how far we have wandered away, God loves us more than we can ever mess up.
-Lent is a season to open our eyes and recognize where we are in our relationship with God and with each other, to recognize the separation our choices have caused, and begin to turn back to God and those we are estranged with in our lives.
+Lent is a season to open our eyes and recognize where we are in our relationship with God and with each other, to recognize the separation our choices have caused, and begin to turn back to God and those we are estranged from within our lives.
 There is indeed great joy in the healing of relationships and reconciliation!
 Lent is a time to be found, Lent is a time to come home.

 Painting: Rembrandt’s – The Return of the Prodigal Son